shirohige/fmvlds/README.md

 # fmvlds
-Source code repository for Fingerprint mining and Optimization in Very Large Dataset Will be updated soon
+Source code repository for paper Fingerprint mining and Optimization in Very Large Dataset, Will be updated soon